Nightkingale/Wii-U-Time-Sync/.github/README.md

   * http://ip-api.com
   * https://ipwho.is
   * https://ipapi.co
-* `Configuration -> Auto Update Time Zone`: Automatically utilizes the IP Geolocation API to set your offset accordingly, `off` by default.
+* `Configuration -> Auto Update Time Zone`: Automatically utilizes an IP Geolocation API to set your offset accordingly, `off` by default.
 * `Configuration -> Notification Duration`: The amount of seconds which notifications will appear on screen for, `5 s` by default.
 * `Configuration -> Timeout`: The amount of seconds before an established NTP connection will timeout, `5 s` by default.
 * `Configuration -> Tolerance`: The amount of milliseconds in which Wii U Time Sync will tolerate differences, `500 ms` by default.